lakdev28/telegram-account-creator/README.md

 - Leave / Join Channels

 **Buy:**
 Please contact me to buy this program.
-This program is only $25
+This program is only $25, and If you need I'll provide a guide to use the application.
 - Email: [lakdev28@proton.me](mailto:lakdev28@proton.me)
 - Discord: lakdev28
 - Twitter: [lakdev28](https://twitter.com/lakdev28)